chnm/crdh-jekyll/_essays/v02-08-women-and-federal-officeholding.md

 patronage wasn't good for job security, it did give women many more opportunities to jump on board.

 {% figure caption: "Figure 6.
-New presidential administrations would often install party leaders as officials in the Post Office Department in order to disburse patronage positions.
-This meant often meant that previous officeholders were replaced with party loyalists.
-Annual totals transcribed from *Annual Reports of the Postmaster General*, 1865--1900, with each year reflecting the *previous* fiscal year running from July to June.
+New presidential administrations would often remove officeholders in the Post Office Department and dispense their positions as patronage to party loyalists.
+These partisan purges of the postal workforce followed the 1884, 1888, 1892, and 1896 elections that flipped the presidency between Republicans and Democrats.
+Annual figures were transcribed from *Annual Reports of the Postmaster General*, 1865--1900, with each year reflecting the *previous* fiscal year running from July to June.
 For example, 1886 represents removals from July 1, 1885 to June 30, 1886." %}
 ![Bar chart showing the number of postmasters removed during each presidential administration from eighteen sixty-five to nineteen hundred.]({{site.url}}/assets/img/v02/blevins/figure6.png)
 {% endfigure %}